raphaelvallat/pingouin/docs/guidelines.rst

 In this page, you will find a collection of flowcharts designed to help you choose which functions of `Pingouin` are adequate for your analysis.
-Click on the desired flowchart to view a full scale image.
+Click on the desired flowchart to view a full scale image with hyperlinks.

 .. contents:: Table of Contents
    :depth: 2